Budgeting for a Fixed Income | By Guest Author: Linda Stern, Licensed Insolvency Trustee

 Budgeting while Raising Kids

 Parents raising young children often have to make very challenging choices.
 Infants and toddlers require diapers and nutritious food, and they outgrow their clothes extremely quickly.
 Teenagers too require new clothes each season, if not for fashion, for size.
 And they seemingly graze their way through your fridge and pantry before you can replenish it.
-Entertainment, birthday parties, gift giving, after school activities, tutoring and saving for their post secondary education can all substantially pitch away at your budget.
+Entertainment, birthday parties, gift giving, after school activities, back to school expenses, tutoring and saving for their post secondary education can all substantially pitch away at your budget.

 You must diligently plan and prioritize these expenses, carefully.
 Spend your money on important and necessary items, first.
 Treats and gifts must be limited to funds in your discretionary spending.